jmd-dk/concept/doc/tutorial/gadget.rst

 CO\ *N*\ CEPT strives to be consistent with general relativistic perturbation theory.
-It does so by using the full background from CLASS, and adding in gravitational effects from linear perturbations of other species (when :doc:`enabled <beyond_matter_only>`) and the metric itself, ensuring that the simulation stays in the so-called *N*-body gauge.
+It does so by using the full background from CLASS, and adding in gravitational effects from linear perturbations of other species (when :doc:`enabled <beyond_matter_only>`), ensuring that the simulation stays in the so-called *N*-body gauge.
 All this fanciness is hardly needed when running without massive neutrinos or other exotic species, which GADGET-2 does not support.

-GADGET-2 only allows for the simulation of matter (though besides the standard cold dark matter particles, it further supports (smoothed-particle) hydrodynamical baryons!), and always uses a background containing just matter and :math:`\Lambda`.
+GADGET-2 only allows for the simulation of matter (though besides the standard cold dark matter particles, it further supports (smoothed-particle) hydrodynamical baryons), and always uses a background containing just matter and :math:`\Lambda`.
 Sticking to even the simplest :math:`\Lambda`\ CDM cosmologies (which *do* include photons), neglecting the gravitational tug from radiation is unacceptable for precision simulations.
 To resolve this